Seigi Tanaka: Early baseball career

 Tanaka was selected to the Japan national baseball team for 2014 Haarlem Baseball Week and Baseball at the 2015 Summer Universiade while attending Sōka University.

 Professional career

+Fukuoka SoftBank Hawks

 On October 20, 2016, Tanaka was drafted by the Fukuoka Softbank Hawks first overall pick in the 2016 Nippon Professional Baseball draft.

 In 2017 season, Tanaka played in the Western League of NPB's minor leagues and played in informal matches against Shikoku Island League Plus's teams.

 On April 1, 2018, Tanaka pitched his debut game against the Orix Buffaloes as a relief pitcher.
 In 2018 season, he pitched in 10 games.

 In 2019 season, Tanaka hurt his right shoulder in spring training and spent 4 months in rehabilitation.
 And he pitched only one game.

 In 2020 season, Tanaka hurt his right elbow in spring training and spent the season in rehabilitation.
 As a result, he had no chance to pitch in the Pacific League.